DAY 1 – November 28, 2019

 Dr. Jennifer Charlesworth

-Femicide in Canada & Globally: Identifying Gender-Based Motives/Indicators in the Killings of Women and Girls
+Femicide in Canada and Globally: Identifying Gender-Based Motives/Indicators in the Killings of Women and Girls

 Dr. Myrna Dawson

-Dr. Myrna Dawson is Professor of Sociology and Director of the Centre for the Study of Social and Legal Responses to Violence (www.violenceresearch.ca), University of Guelph.
-She is Director, Canadian Femicide Observatory for Justice & Accountability (www.femicideincanada.ca), and Co-Director, Canadian Domestic Homicide Prevention Initiative with Vulnerable Populations (www.cdhpi.ca).
-For over two decades, Dawson’s research has focused on patterns in and responses to violence particularly violence against women, gender-based violence, and femicide.
+Dr. Myrna Dawson is Professor of Sociology and Director of the Centre for the Study of Social and Legal Responses to Violence (www.violenceresearch.ca), at the University of Guelph.
+She is Director of the Canadian Femicide Observatory for Justice & Accountability (www.femicideincanada.ca), and Co-Director of the Canadian Domestic Homicide Prevention Initiative with Vulnerable Populations (www.cdhpi.ca).
+For over two decades, Dr. Dawson’s research has focused on patterns in and responses to violence, particularly violence against women, gender-based violence, and femicide.
 A long-time member of the Ontario Domestic Violence Death Review Committee, she co-authored the foundation paper upon which the committee was based.
 She is author/co-author/editor of numerous publications and reports including Domestic Homicides and Death Reviews: An International Perspective (2017), Violence Against Women in Canada (2011), and Woman Killing: Intimate Femicide in Ontario, 1991-1994 (1997).
-She has presented research and delivered keynotes in Australia, Canada, Italy, United Kingdom, and the United States and regularly consults with government on issues related to violence.
+She has presented research and delivered keynotes in Australia, Canada, Italy, United Kingdom, and the United States, and regularly consults with government on issues related to violence.

 DAY 2 – November 29, 2019

 Immigrant Women’s Experiences of Intimate Partner Violence in Canada: Taking a Transnational View